Gargopedia

 Lastly, there are the human gargoyles.
 As we saw in a previous post, the spout is sometimes located in another part of the gargoyle’s body.
 For example, some gargoyles exhibit their anus, and the water flows from here as if they were defecating.
 Rebold Benton has remarked that this may be intended to keep the devil out of the church, or may simply be a medieval prank; some depict truly contorted postures.
 One more gargoyle, a human with its hands on its face and protuberances on its body, completes the ensemble of human figures.

-As I said at the time, Galicia is a land of water.
+As we said at the time, Galicia is a land of water.
 Not even photographs remain unscathed by the veil that water leaves wherever it appears.
 It is a land of rain, with water spouting from its amazing gargoyles, which we were fortunate enough to see in operation on our unforgettable trip to Santiago de Compostela.

 Bibliography consulted